This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 Marrakech, Morocco

 Underlying what feels like pandemonium in the souks is a laid-back vibe and a growing contemporary scene with lots on offer for every type of visitor.
-The medina is a feast for the senses and will leave you reeling as you struggle to comprehend the different smells, sounds and tastes that are unique to Morocco’s ancient walled quarters.
+The medina is a feast for the senses and will leave you reeling as you struggle to comprehend the different smells, sounds, and tastes that are unique to Morocco’s ancient walled quarters.

-You can even visit the Sahara Desert from Marrakech, although you’ll need a minimum of three days to get to the Sahara, so make sure to factor this in if you decide to take a Moroccoan road trip to see the vast rose coloured sand dunes.
+You can even visit the Sahara Desert from Marrakech, although you’ll need a minimum of three days to get to the Sahara, so make sure to factor this in if you decide to take a Moroccan road trip to see the vast rose coloured sand dunes.

 Nice, France